 Tips and Recipe FAQ:

 Yes, you can easily use frozen cherries.
 To use frozen cherries in this cake recipe, thaw the cherries.
-Drain off the extra fluid so that they don't make your cake soggy.
+Drain off the extra fluid so they don’t make your cake soggy.

 This cake will keep fresh for up to 4 days in an air-tight container in the refrigerator.